the PeopleClues Team

 The PeopleClues team consists of recognized experts in the field of psychometrics and test development, web application design, international branding, global strategic marketing development and virtual business leadership.

 The PeopleClues team:

-As Vice President of Engineering for PeopleClues, Bobby is responsible for everything product-related, from application development to marketing and branding.
+As Senior Director of Engineering for PeopleClues, Bobby is responsible for everything product-related, from application development to marketing and branding.
 Prior to the founding of PeopleClues in 2000, he spent 16 years in marketing and building strong brand identity programs for other companies with his own company.

 Starting in 1984, Bobby helped companies build their brand identity with strong, cohesive image campaigns, with many of his clients seeking his assistance before taking their company public in order to create the dynamic new image needed to raise investment capital in the public sector.
 Beginning in 1994, he began working with clients to build their brand identity by establishing their presence on the web, first with static websites and eventually with interactive, database-driven web applications.
 His vast experience working with clients in industries such as internet service providers, wireless communications, ERP software solutions, international IP communication services and government agencies has been instrumental in building robust platforms with simple, functional usability for PeopleClues products.